 Project EPIC: Brain Circuitry of inhibitory control in young adults: Modulation with tDCS

-Dr. McLaughlin is Assistant Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University and a neuropsychologist at Butler Hospital.
+Dr. McLaughlin is Associate Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University and a neuropsychologist at Butler Hospital.
 She completed a PhD in clinical psychology at Suffolk University and then postdoctoral training in neuropsychology at Brown University and Butler Hospital, where she directs its psychiatric neurosurgery program.
 She has extensively studied prefrontal-subcortical functioning across neuropsychiatric disorders, with a more recent emphasis on the assessment of brain changes after neurocircuit-based interventions.
 She continues this line of research as a CCN Project Leader in COBRE, with a project investigating the inhibitory control (IC) network in young adults with deficits in ‘real-world’ IC (implicated in many neuropsychiatric illnesses); and assesses how a noninvasive method, high-definition-transcranial direct current stimulation (HD-tDCS) modulates MRI measures of functional connectivity within that network.

 Project RISE: Effects of tDCS timing on safety memory in PTSD

-Dr. van’t Wout-Frank is Assistant Professor of Psychiatry and Human Behavior at Alpert Medical School, Brown University.
+Dr. van’t Wout-Frank is Associate Professor of Psychiatry and Human Behavior at Alpert Medical School, Brown University.
 She completed a doctoral degree in the Netherlands - where she was born - in cognitive neuropsychiatry, focusing on emotion processing in schizophrenia and related disorders.
 Following her PhD, Dr. van’t Wout-Frank continued work on emotional and social cognition at the University of Arizona, and later Brown University, in postdoctoral research on decision making.
 At Brown she became particularly interested in using noninvasive brain stimulation to understand and modify negative emotions, such as fear, regret and pain, and has worked to develop neuromodulation to treat posttraumatic stress disorder, in collaboration with the Center for Neurorestoration and Neurotechnology at the Providence VA Medical Center.
 Her CCN project extends that work by testing how the timing of noninvasive tDCS in a fear extinction paradigm affects safety learning, safety memory, and MRI-measured brain activity in individuals with posttraumatic stress symptoms, knowledge important to optimizing clinical neuromodulation.